Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-Curriculum vitae of candidates for members of the Board of Directors and Board of Commissioners as well as external auditors have been submitted together with the Invitation to the AGMS to the public via the Bank’s website, and voting is also carried out separately for each candidate.
+The curriculum vitae of the candidates for members of the Board of Directors and Board of Commissioners, as well as the external auditor, shall be disclosed to the public along with the Notice for the GMS on the Bank’s website, and voting shall be conducted separately for each candidate.

 Principle 8: